ga4gh/vrs/docs/source/appendices/future_plans.rst

 **Computational definition**

 Cytogenetic bands are defined by a chromosome name, band, and sub-band.
-In VR-Spec, a cytogenetic location is an interval on a single chromsome with a start and end band and subband.
+In VRS, a cytogenetic location is an interval on a single chromsome with a start and end band and subband.

 **Information model**